 Educational consultation can include an initial interview, review of previous testing, school observation to provide specific recommendations for educational placement, school services, treatment or further evaluation.

 Therapy approaches are adapted for the individual and are drawn from evidence -based strategies.
 Approaches include Cognitive-Behavioral Therapy, Dialectical Behavior Therapy and Acceptance-Committment Therapy.

 Group therapy is a special format in which individuals can observe and practice social communication skills among age-level peers.
-Dr. Araujo has extensive experience in implementing evidence -based curriculums (e.g. PEERS ® for Young Adults, Facing Your Fears ®) as well as process-oriented groups.
-Fun and engaging activities are integrated into all group services.
+Dr. Araujo has training and experience in implementing evidence -based curriculums (e.g. PEERS ® for Young Adults, Facing Your Fears ®) as well as other social skill groups.

 The high school years are a critical time for post secondary planning for individuals with learning disabilites or autism spectrum disorders.
 Brief or more comprehensive assessment can support educational planning, as well as identifying and securing accommodations in work or college settings.